javelit/docs/content/develop/api-reference/status/_index.md

 # Display progress and status

-Streamlit provides a few methods that allow you to add animation to your apps.
+Jeamlit provides a few methods that allow you to add animation to your apps.
 These animations include progress bars, status messages (like warnings), and celebratory balloons.

+{/*
 ## Animated status elements

 <TileContainer>